 The game has three main sections - The NATO Documents, The Bomb and The SAS Assault.
 A secret code must be gained in order to proceed from one to the next.
 Unique icon-based graphics provide the means to conduct your investigation though they're not mouse-clickable (you have to browse the icons using the space bar).
 Plot twists and developments happen during the game and are communicated to you with text-only descriptions.

-- "Frederick Forsyth's The Fourth Protocol: The Game" -- In-Game Title
+- "Frederick Forsyth's The Fourth Protocol: The Game" -- Alternate in-game title

 Part of the Following Groups

 There are no reviews for this game.

 |Crash!||Aug, 1985||9 out of 10||90|

 There are currently no topics for this game.

 There is no trivia on file for this game.